sCrypt-Inc/scryptTS-docs/docs/tutorials/ordinal-lock.md

 ![](../../static/img/ordinal-lock/sell3.png)

-### Buy an Inscription
+### Buy an Ordinal

-To buy an inscription that is on sale, we only need to call the contract public method `purchase`.
+To buy an ordinal that is on sale, we only need to call the contract public method `purchase`.

 ```ts
 async function buy() {